aliaksandr-s/prototyping-with-clojure/tutorial/chapter-03/03-Choosing the stack.md

 ### View rendering

-Rerendering an application when its state changes used to be a big problem
+Rerendering an application when its state changes used to be a big problem before

 ### State managament